SkyLundy/Fluency/README.md

 When content in a ProcessWire field changes, Fluency adds a green line will the top of the language tab for that field.
 If the content is reverted to it's original value, the indicating line is removed.
 This lets users who are editing and translating content know which fields have been changed without clicking to another language tab to see that it has changed to help prevent content deviation between langauges.

+### Site & Core Translation Files

+Translating your files, such as templates using the `__()` function, site modules, and core modules is very easy with Fluency.
+In your ProcessWire admin, navigate to a langauge page, use the "Find Files To Translate Button", select your files, and edit the translations.
+The field for each value will have a button which translates the string above the field to the language you are currently editing.

+For extra speed, use the "Click To Translate All" button at the top.
+This will translate all values on the page simultaneously in seconds.

+Using these methods, it is possible for you to translate the ProcessWire admin, as well as your template language strings, in minutes rather than hours.

+Please keep in mind that translating site and core modules _may_ be relatively expensive operations with respect to your API usage.
+It is recommended that you identify the module files that are in use and that the end user will interact with then prioritize those first.

 ### Caching

+#### Caching - Translations

 All translations are cached by default for a period of one month.
 This helps reduce API account usage where the same content is translated more than once and significantly increases translation speed.
 Caching can be toggled on/off on the Fluency module config page.
 The translation cache can also be manually cleared either on the module config page, via the Fluency API using `$fluency` in your code, or via an AJAX request to the Fluency admin REST API- usage is documented below.

 Translation caching relies on _exact_ value matching including punctuation, spelling, and capitalization.
 This ensures that an exact translation is always returned accurately.

+#### Caching - Translatable Languages

-Fluency uses lists of recognized languages from the selected third party translation service to determine what languages to make available when configuring and using Fluency. **This is cached forever until manually cleared** the first time that a translation engine is selected/configured to increase the speed of Fluency's operations.
-This is cached on a per-engine basis.
+Fluency uses lists of recognized languages from the selected third party translation service to determine what languages to make available when configuring and using Fluency.

+PLEASE NOTE: **This is cached forever until manually cleared** the first time that a translation engine is selected/configured to increase the speed of Fluency's operations.

+Available languages are cached on a per-engine basis.
 This means that if a translation service adds additional translatable languages, this cache must be cleared on the module config page, via the Fluency API using `$fluency` in your code, or via an AJAX request to the Fluency admin REST API- usage is documented below.

-### Changes and Updates
+### Changes and Upgrades

 Adding, upgrading, or removing Fluency from your ProcessWire application will not affect or remove content.
 At most, you _may_ (but not always) need to reconfigure your translation settings.
 Settings are saved individually for each translation engine, so it is possible to switch between engines without losing your configurations for each.
 Be sure to review the Fluency module config page after upgrading to configure new features and ensure that your existing settings were not affected.